Peaks Island

-Peaks Island is the most populous island in Casco Bay, Maine.
-It is part of the city of Portland and about 3 mi from downtown.
-The island is served by Casco Bay Lines and has its own elementary school, library, and police station.
-It is the only island in Casco Bay served by car ferries.
+Peaks Island is the most populous island in Casco Bay, Maine, and the second largest by land area among islands under the municipal jurisdiction of Portland.
+About 3 mi from downtown, the island is served by Casco Bay Lines and has its own elementary school, library, and police station.

 While small, the island has a variety of businesses, including an ice cream parlor, restaurant, grocery store, kayak rentals, golf cart rentals, art galleries, the Fifth Maine Regiment Museum, and the Umbrella Cover Museum.

+History

+At the time European explorers arrived on the Maine coast, the Wabanaki people foraged and hunted on Casco Bay islands in the warmer months including on Peaks Island.

-The island was originally known as Pond Island.
-It became Michael's Island after Michael Mitton was given the island on a 60-year lease by his father-in-law, George Cleeve.
-It was subsequently named Munjoy's Island, for George Munjoy, and Palmer's Island, for Munjoy's son-in-law John Palmer.
+Peaks Island was originally known as Pond Island.
+It became Michael's Island after Michael Mitton took a 60-year lease on the island in 1637 from his father-in-law George Cleeve.
+In 1661, Mitton's widow conveyed the island to a Boston merchant named John Phillips, and the island became known as Munjoy's Island for Phillips' son-in-law George Munjoy.
+In about 1670, the island became known as Palmer's Island for Munjoy's son-in-law John Palmer.